CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

  1. The attacker may play hazard cards that affect the strike.
 These count toward the hazard limit.
  2. The attacker may decide to use any or all of his remaining -1 modifications from extra strikes.
- 3. If an untapped character is facing the strike, he must tap or take a -3 modification to prowess.
+ 3. If an untapped character is facing the strike, he must tap **or** take a -3 modification to prowess.
 An already tapped character gets -1 to prowess, and a wounded character gets -2 to prowess.
- 4. An untapped defending character that is not himself the target of a strike may tap to give + 1to the prowess of a defending character.
+ 4. An untapped defending character that is not himself the target of a strike may tap to give + 1 to the prowess of a defending character.
  5. The defending player may play resource cards that affect the strike, but only one that requires skill.

-Next, the defender makes a roll, and adds his modified prowess (apply weapon modifiers before all other modifiers):
+Next, the defender makes a roll, and adds his modified prowess:

  - If the result is greater than the strike's prowess, the strike _fails_.
 Such a strike is defeated if it fails a body check (see below).
  - If the result is equal to the strike's prowess, the strike was _ineffectual_.
 Nothing happens.